-depreciation associated the with \$4,731 of administration function relates to capital assets that essentially serve all functions.
-Accordingly, it is included as a direct expense of the administration function on the Activities and then allocated to other Statement of accordance with the Council's method functions in allocating indirect expenses.
-The other depreciation amounts (\$7,731) are charged as direct expenses to their related functions on the Statement of Activities.
+The \$4,365 of depreciation associated with the administration function relates to capital assets that essentially serve all functions.
+Accordingly, it is included as a direct expense of the administration function on the Statement of Activities and then allocated functions in accordance with the Council's method allocating indirect expenses.
+The other depreciation amounts (\$10,694) are charged as direct expenses to their related functions on the Statement of Activities.